What we do

 - Discovery science harnesses world-class academic and clinical expertise to speed up the development of new treatments, diagnostics and prevention strategies

-- Innovation into practice enables academics, healthcare professionals, industry and patients to work together to speed up innovation into routine practice in the NHS and social care.
+- Innovation and improvement into practice enables academics, healthcare professionals, industry and patients to work together to create a culture for improvement and to speed up innovation into routine practice in health and care.

 - Population health will lead UCLPartners in supporting population-based transformation for the six million people served by the partnership and those further afield.
 This will include providing a platform of support for organisations that are connecting across the system to deliver sustainable population-based (or place-based) care.

 Within these areas we support partners to deliver work that will have the most positive impact on the health and wellbeing of patients and the local population.
 Our work is co-created with involvement from colleagues across the health and care system, including patients; service users; hospital, community, mental health and primary care providers; commissioners; academia; third sector; government and industry.

 The key successes from the partnership in 2015/16 are: